Maximal independent sets, variants of chain/antichain principle and cofinal subsets without AC: Notations, definitions, and known results

-\item \textbf{{\em Dilworth’s decomposition theorem for infinite posets of finite width,} DT (c.f.\cite{Tac2019}):} If $\mathbb{P}$ is an arbitrary poset, and $k$ is a natural number such that $\mathbb{P}$ has no antichains of size $k + 1$ while at least one $k$-element subset of $\mathbb{P}$ is an antichain, then $\mathbb{P}$ can be partitioned into $k$ chains.
+\item \textbf{{\em Dilworth’s decomposition theorem for infinite posets of finite width,} $DT$ (cf.\cite{Tac2019}):} If $\mathbb{P}$ is an arbitrary poset, and $k$ is a natural number such that $\mathbb{P}$ has no antichains of size $k + 1$ while at least one $k$-element subset of $\mathbb{P}$ is an antichain, then $\mathbb{P}$ can be partitioned into $k$ chains.